emineozsahin/Bioinformatics/Alignment.md

 + Suitable for sequences with long internal gaps (use L-ins-i algorithm)
 + Output is suitable for extracting the snps using the software snp-sites.

 \*The algorithm is faster if sequences are closely related for long sequences.
+I used it to align the yeast chromosomes and it work well and fast.

 An example code:
 147 SARS-CoV-2 whole genome sequences (29000bp)can be aligned under a minute with MAFFT aligner.